livingstonb/Continuous_Time_HA/readme.txt

 ------------------------- README ----------------------------
 -------------------------------------------------------------

-This respository contains code for two models: a one-asset model with disutility of adjusting consumption, and one-asset/ two-asset model with a cost of deposits/withdrawals into or out of the illiquid asset.
+This repository contains code for two models: a one-asset model with disutility of adjusting consumption, and one-asset/ two-asset model with a cost of deposits/withdrawals into or out of the illiquid asset.
 Each package may contain code that